-Our third and final denial of time will be found to be both much more tenable than the first and much stronger than the second.
-The capacity to represent dynamical universes will be retained and yet the notions of both time and change will be dispensed with.
+Our third and final denial of time will be found to be both more tenable than the first and stronger than the second.
+The capacity to represent dynamical universes will be retained, and yet the notions of both time and change will be dispensed with.
 Under this interpretation the ontology of the theory consists of correlations which are effectively smeared non-locally across entire histories.
 However, since these perennials come in families they may collectively be used to represent worlds which have dynamical structure beyond the trivial.
-Interestingly, although this denial does correspond to a fundamental denial of change in a Paramenadian sense, it allows us to maintain exactly the fundamental four-dimensionality of ontology that is dispensed with in our second, arguably weaker, denial.
-Before we embark on the main body of our discussion we must first consider carefully canonical general relativity by itself, both with regard to its formal structure and its relationship with the original covariant formulation of the theory.
+Interestingly, although this denial corresponds to a fundamental denial of change in a Parmenidean sense, it still allows us to maintain exactly the fundamental four-dimensionality of ontology that is dispensed within the weaker second denial.

+Before we embark on the main body of our discussion we must first consider carefully canonical general relativity by itself, both with regard to its formal structure, and its relationship with the original covariant formulation of the theory.